 If you want to make your own stickers, one thing you’ll need is sticker paper.
-There are TONS of different sticker papers- I know when I first started making stickers, I didn’t know how to choose the right paper for my projects.
-And you will probably have lots of the same questions.
+There are TONS of different sticker papers.
+And you probably have lots of the same questions that I did.
 Should you get glossy or matte?
 What’s the difference between printable vinyl or sticker paper?
 Which sticker papers make your stickers waterproof?
 What’s the best sticker paper for your printer?
 To make long-lasting quality stickers, it’s important to choose the right sticker paper.
-In this post, I’ll answer those questions, and at the end of the post, you’ll find my recommendations on which different types of sticker paper will give you the best results for making stickers at home.
+In this post, I’ll help you figure out which different kind of sticker paper will give you the best results for making custom stickers at home.

 Table of Contents